boholder/KanColleRest/README.md

 You may be interested in starting server as background service, check [this discuss on stackoverflow](https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service) for a proper solution.
 I have tried to imitate project [ fhs-install-v2ray](https://github.com/v2fly/fhs-install-v2ray) to run the server via Linux systemd, and wrote the logic inside install script, but I have trouble writing scripts due to leak of bash knowledge.

-## Related projects and websites
+## Related (bing used by this project as resources) projects and websites

 * [Who calls the fleet DB -@Diablohu](https://github.com/TeamFleet/WhoCallsTheFleet-DB)
 * [WhoCallsTheFleet-Pics -@Diablohu](https://github.com/TeamFleet/WhoCallsTheFleet-Pics)